Sreelakshmi-rv/Email-Spam-detection/README.md

 ## Overview

 This is a classic binary classification task.
 The dataset contains labeled emails marked as spam or not, and the model is trained to predict the correct label using:
--Text cleaning & preprocessing
+- Text cleaning & preprocessing
--TF-IDF vectorization
+- TF-IDF vectorization
--Naive Bayes classification
+- Naive Bayes classification
 It's a simple yet effective machine learning pipeline that gives solid results and demonstrates the core ideas behind spam filtering systems.

 ## Features

--🧹 Cleans and preprocesses raw email data
+-  Cleans and preprocesses raw email data
--📊 Converts email text into numerical features using TF-IDF -🤖 Trains a Naive Bayes classifier to detect spam
+-  Converts email text into numerical features using TF-IDF
+-  Trains a Naive Bayes classifier to detect spam
--📈 Evaluates performance using accuracy, precision, recall, and F1-score -🧪 Test set prediction and confusion matrix analysis
+-  Evaluates performance using accuracy, precision, recall, and F1-score
+-  Test set prediction and confusion matrix analysis